nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### Setting priority for assignments : `prioritize`
+### Setting priority for assignments : `prioritise`

-Format: `prioritize INDEX p/PRIORITY_OF_ASSIGNMENT`
+Format: `prioritise INDEX p/PRIORITY_OF_ASSIGNMENT`

+You may have certain assignments that are of greater urgency than the others.
+It would be easier if you could categorise your assignments based on their priority.

-You can set priority levels for assignments based on their urgency.
-Assignments tagged with a priority level will be shown with a coloured priority tag (As shown highlighted in red in the figure below).
+You can set three different priority levels for assignments based on their urgency.
+Assignments tagged with a priority level will be shown with a coloured priority tag beside your assignment name (As shown highlighted in red in the figure below).

    ![UserGuidePriorityTags](images/UserGuidePriorityTags.PNG)
    *Figure 21: The priority tags of assignments highlighted in red*

 You can use the `INDEX` of the assignment as shown in your assignment list to set priority tag for that assignment.

-For example, `prioritize 1 p/LOW` will set a low priority tag for the first assignment in your assignment list.
+For example, `prioritise 3 p/MEDIUM` will set a low priority tag for the third assignment in your assignment list.
+In the figure above, the third assignment, Biology lab report, is marked with a yellow medium priority tag.

 <div markdown="block" class="alert alert-primary">

 **:clipboard: Pointers to note:**<br>
 * The `INDEX` must be found in your assignment list.
-* Priority levels you can use are `LOW`, `MEDIUM` and `HIGH` and they are case-insensitive.
+* The three priority levels you can use are `LOW`, `MEDIUM` and `HIGH` and they are case-insensitive.
 * If the assignment already has a priority tag, this command will replace the previous priority tag with the new one.
 </div>

 <div style="page-break-after: always;"></div>

-### Removing priority for assignments : `unprioritize`
+### Removing priority for assignments : `unprioritise`

-Format: `unprioritize INDEX`
+Format: `unprioritise INDEX`

+Suppose you no longer intend to categorise an assignment based on their urgency, or you would like to remove a priority tag for other reasons, you can remove them.

 You can remove a priority tag from an assignment that has a priority tag by specifying the `INDEX` of the assignment you wish to have the priority tag removed.

-For example, `unprioritize 1` will remove the priority tag, if present, of the first assignment in your assignment list.
+For example, `unprioritise 1` will remove the priority tag, if present, of the first assignment in your assignment list.
+The assignment will now be displayed as usual, but without its priority tag.

 <div markdown="block" class="alert alert-primary">

 **:clipboard: Pointers to note:**<br>
 * At least one `INDEX` must be present.
-For example, `unprioritize` is invalid.
+For example, `unprioritise` is invalid.
 * The `INDEX` must be found in your assignment list.
 </div>